-Most adults in the United States strive to own their own home.
+Most adults in the United States strive to own their own homes.
 However, this ownership comes at a price.
-Not only will you have an auto loan or mortgage, insurance, and repair costs, but you also have to pay property taxes.
+Not only will you have a mortgage, insurance, and repair costs, but you also have to pay property taxes.
 Unfortunately, every state has property tax, but some states have very low property taxes.

 Property taxes are a real estate ad-valorem tax levied by the jurisdiction in which the property is located and paid for by the property owner.
 Property taxes are paid to your state and contribute to the state's revenue.
 This revenue is used for various purposes, including building schools, repairing roads, and building other critical infrastructure.
 Property taxes are paid on an annual basis, and the amount you pay varies by state.

 The average American household spends about $2,459 on property taxes for their homes each year.

 For this article, we are going to look at the median property tax rate of each state.
 This is calculated by dividing each state's median tax payment by the median home price.

 New Jersey has the highest property tax rate of 2.49%.
 With a median home value of $3335,600, annual property taxes come out to about $8,356.
 Even with a home valued at $205,000, New Jersey property owners would pay $5,104 annually.

 Illinois follows New Jersey with an effective real-estate property tax rate of 2.27%.
 However, Illinois's average is much lower than New Jersey's at $194,500, resulting in about $4,415 in annual property taxes.

 New Hampshire has the third-highest property tax rate at 2.18%.
 A property owner with a median-valued house of $261,700 could expect to pay $5,705 in property taxes annually.